nmshd/documentation/_docs_use-cases/use-case-device-get-appruntime-version-information.md

   - changed_at:
   - api_route_regex:
   - published: default
-  - link: device/get-appruntime-version-information
+  - link: use-case-device-get-appruntime-version-information
-  - redirect_from:
 require:
 required_by:
+# End automatic generation
 ---

+{{properties.description}}

-{% include use-cases/use-case-device-get-appruntime-version-information.md %}
+{% include properties_list.html %}

+This use-case retrieves the runtime version of the app.